 PSUGA made their first USCAA National Tournament Appearance in eleven years as the 4th seed following their PSUAC Championship run.
 There they got their first USCAA National Tournament victory in school history defeating Southern Maine Community College by a score of 81-51 before falling in the semi-final round to Berkley.

-During his tenure with PSUGA, Care has coached 5 USCAA All-Americans, 9 PSUAC All-Conference players, and 6 Academic All-Americans.
-Care has also played a big role in bringing in student athletes and also serves as PSUGA's recruiting coordinator in the off-season working to help recruit athletes for all 10 of the campuses varsity sports.
+During his tenure with PSUGA, Care has coached 6 USCAA All-Americans, 10 PSUAC All-Conference players, and 6 Academic All-Americans.
+Care has also played a big role in bringing in student athletes regularly putting out a full 20-25 man roster every season.

 Prior to joining Greater Allegheny, Care was a graduate assistant at California University of Pennsylvania during the 2013-14 season under legendary Cal-U Head Coach Bill Brown.